-Jeremy is completely innocent of murdering his family as these statements show.
-Evidence suggests that Sheila Caffell was downstairs in the kitchen, she had possibly already shot herself once there and then fled upstairs where she was 'officially' found.
+Jeremy is innocent of murdering his family as these statements show.
+Evidence suggests that Sheila Caffell was downstairs in the kitchen, and she had possibly already shot herself once there and then fled upstairs where she was 'officially' found.
 The evidence below shows that Sheila appears to have moved from the kitchen to the bedroom.

 If the officers had realized she was still alive then maybe they could have saved her life.
 Sadly Taff Jones died in an accident at his home before the trial.
 His pocket book has never been released to the defence.
 Also remember that the original documents from the first case number (the murder/suicide) have been withheld from the defence.